Clean TeQ Capital Structure Update

-MELBOURNE, Australia, June 29, 2020 (GLOBE NEWSWIRE) -- Clean TeQ Holdings Limited (Clean TeQ or Company) (ASX/TSX:CLQ; OTCQX:CTEQF) advises that the following securities have lapsed and have been cancelled on 30 June 2020:
+MELBOURNE, Australia, July 02, 2020 (GLOBE NEWSWIRE) -- Clean TeQ Holdings Limited (Clean TeQ or Company) (ASX/TSX:CLQ; OTCQX:CTEQF) advises that the following performance rights have lapsed as they have not met their performance conditions:

 |ASX Code